Xilinx/finn/docs/finn/components/pwpolyf.rst

 clamping behaviour and polynomial coefficients, is delivered through a SystemVerilog package (``pwpolyf_pkg``) using a ``func_cfg_t`` struct.

-The input domain is partitioned into ``1 + 2*5*(2^K)`` segments: one near-zero region, positive octave sub-segments, and negative mirrors.
+By default, the input domain is partitioned into ``1 + 2*5*(2^K)`` segments: one near-zero region, positive octave sub-segments, and negative mirrors.
 With the default ``K=3`` this gives 81 segments.
 Segment selection reuses the FP32 exponent and mantissa bit fields directly, matching the RTL implementation.

+An optional threshold partition mode is also available for experiments with non-uniform interval boundaries.
+In this mode, ``partitionMode="threshold"`` selects segments by comparing the input against sorted FP32 boundaries stored in ``partitionBoundaries`` as a comma-separated string.
+If no boundaries are provided, FINN generates boundaries that match the default bit-extract segment edges, allowing like-for-like comparison of detector overhead.
+Custom boundaries must be strictly increasing and lie inside the clamped ``(-8, 8)`` domain.
+Coefficients are regenerated over the resulting threshold intervals.

 Polynomial coefficients are generated at HDL build time by ``PWPolyF_rtl._generate_coeffs_pkg()``, which fits polynomials of the